WildAid/o-fish-web/TESTS.md

 ## Running the tests

-Run Jest in "watch" mode, automatic reruns of uncommitted files as you change them
+Run Jest in "watch" mode, running new and changed files as you edit them
 ```
 npm test
 ```